Tech-Byte-Tips/Learning-Kubernetes-Series/02 - Installing ArgoCD/README.md

   We are applying 2 things:

   a.
-In here, we are creating an ingress for Traefik pointing to the ArgoCD pod using port 80.
+We are creating an ingress for Traefik pointing to the ArgoCD pod using port 80.

   b.
 In order to connect using port 80 (terminate the SSL connection by Traefik), we need to make a configuration change to ArgoCD to use HTTP (insecure connections).

 5. Log into ArgoCD:

   username: admin
-  password: from the step number 3
+  password: from step 3

   NOTE:

   If you can't see the user interface and get an error related to redirects, you need to restart the ArgoCD server:

   ```
-  kubectl rollout restart deployment argocd-server -n devops-tools
+  kubectl rollout restart deployment argocd-server -n argocd
   ```

 6. Click on Applications and start creating applications.